Microsoft Teams

 - Publish the app to the relevant channels where you want to route incident notifications from Validio.

-You can find step-by-step instructions for creating and configuring the Microsoft Teams app in the following guide, Setting up a Microsoft Teams App for Validio.
+You can find step-by-step instructions for creating and configuring the Microsoft Teams app in Setting up a Microsoft Teams App for Validio.

 Create a Notification Channel for Microsoft Teams